danielsnider/cell-bio/README.md

 ## Published Journal Article:

-**Hypertrophy Correlates with a Shorter Lifespan in Mammals** Released June 18, 2018.
+Anzi, Shira et al. (2018). **Postnatal Exocrine Pancreas Growth by Cellular Hypertrophy Correlates with a Shorter Lifespan in Mammals**.
+Developmental Cell, Volume 45, Issue 6, 726-737

 Daniel contributed figures, statistics, and image analysis to the surprising discovery that acinar cell size is strongly correlated with animal life span.